-The \$6,955,000 Bond Anticipation Notes, Series 2017B (Federally Taxable) of the City of Jersey City, in the County of Hudson, New Jersey (the "City"), (the "Notes"), will be issued as fully registered Notes in the form of one certificate for the aggregate principal amount of Notes and, when issued, will be registered in the name of and held by Cede & Co., as nominee for The Depository Trust Company ("DTC").
-Purchases of the Notes will be made in book-entry-only form (without certificates) in denominations of \$5,000 or more.
-So long as DTC, or its nominee Cede & Co., is the registered owner of the Notes, payments of the principal of and interest on the Notes are to be made directly to Cede & Co., which is to remit such payments to DTC participants, which in turn is to remit such payments to be beneficial owners of the Notes (see "THE NOTES - Book Entry Only System" herein).
+The Notes will be issued as fully registered Notes in the form of one certificate for the aggregate principal amount of each series of Notes and, when issued, will be registered in the name of and held by Cede & Co., as nominee for DTC.
+Purchases of the Notes of each series will be made in book-entry-only form (without certificates) in denominations of \$5,000 or more.
+So long as DTC, or its nominee Cede & Co., sis the registered owner of the Notes, payments of the principal of and interest on the Notes are to be made directly to Cede & Co., which is to remit such payments to DTC participants, which in turn is to remit such payments to be beneficial owners of the Notes (see "DESCRIPTION OF THE NOTES - Book Entry Only System" herein).
 Interest on the Notes is payable at maturity.
 The Notes are not subject to redemption prior to their maturity.